henrik42/deeto/README.md

   _handler_.

 * `P`'s `P clone()` implementation (of `Object Object.clone()`) will
-  return a _serialization copy_ of `i`.
-I.e. the copy will be created by deserializing the serialized `i`.
+  return a _serialization copy_ of `i` [8].
+I.e. the copy will be
+  created by deserializing the serialized `i`.
 Note that this will usually mean that the copy is a __deep clone/copy__ of the original `i` (but there is no guarantee since technically there are ways to explicitly and intentionally screw-up on this).

 [1] https://clojure.org/
 [2] https://en.wikipedia.org/wiki/Data_transfer_object